onlogic/Jetson-GPIO-Examples/README.md

 # Utilizing GPIO for Aetina Jetson systems

-This guide will walk you through utilizing GPIO pins on the 15-pin header located on the rear of your Jetson device with the [libgpiod C library](https://github.com/brgl/libgpiod), specifically the command line interface and simple Python sample code to demonstrate key concepts.
+This guide will walk you through utilizing GPIO pins on the 15-pin header located on the rear of your Jetson device with the [libgpiod C library](https://github.com/brgl/libgpiod), specifically the command line interface and official python binding to demonstrate key concepts.
 This demo was created using an Orin NX running Jetpack 6.0 [L4T 36.3].
 > [!WARNING]
 > Any Python Code in this repository is purely for demonstration and testing purposes.
 Please ensure to visit the libgpiod repository for more info on [python-based bindings](https://github.com/brgl/libgpiod/tree/master/bindings/python).
+DO NOT USE FOR SAFETY CRITICAL APPLICATIONS.

 ## What is libgpiod? <br/>
 libgpiod is a C library designed to interact with linux GPIO devices.
 Since linux 4.8, the sysfs interface has been depricated and it is recommended to use charcter devices instead.
 This demo will walk through some basic demos to show functionality interacting with the GPIO.

 ## Basic Installation Steps <br/>
-The old version of gpiod(v1.5.4) was depricated and the below sample code has been based on the current release.
-You will need at least v2.0.2.
+The old version of gpiod(v1.5.4) was depricated and the below sample code has been based on the currently supported release, You will need at least v2.0.2.
 Depending on your installed version of Jetpack, you likely have a depricated version of libgpiod installed for system functions.
 We want to make sure the user calls upon a recent version:
 - Open a terminal session
 - First we should ensure are system is up to date ``` sudo apt-get upgrade ```
 - libgpiod depends on ``` python3-dev``` , this should already been installed, but just in case we can run ```sudo apt install python3-dev```
 - Next we can install gpiod. ```pip install gpiod```.
   - Ensure this installs a version later than 2.0.2.
-  - If you see 1.5.4 being installed, you can run ```pip uninstall gpiod``` and then ```pip install gpiod==2.0.2``` to check if you can install a recent version.
+  - If you see 1.5.4 being installed, you can run ```pip uninstall gpiod``` and then ```pip install gpiod==``` to check if you can install a recent version.
   - If you encounter an error that the package is not available, You should upgrade your Jetson to a newer version of Jetpack before continuing.
 Reference our [Jetpack 6 upgrade guide](https://github.com/onlogic/Updating-to-Jetpack-6-for-Aetina-Jetson.git) for more information.

 ## Jetson GPIO Pin Basics <br/>